benhosmer/Ben-s-Drush-Make/README.txt

 The commerce branch inlcudes the standard Drupal 7 core installation, along with the Drupal Commerce contributed module and the various dependencies needed for it.

+The Uberdrupal branch adds a Drupal 6 compatible installation of the UberDrupal profile along with some contributed Ubercart Modules.